ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 mentors, the judges, the speakers, and of course, those of you who are participating.

-Today I'm going to spend some time talking about the Growth Mindset.
-This talk is going to focus specifically on the value of a Growth Mindset with respect to breaking into the software development industry, but I can't stress enough how valuable it can be in all aspects of your life.
+Today I'm going to spend some time talking about the Growth Mindset, and how it can help you to break into the software development industry.

 ## A Growth Mindset